alenaCod/telegram-bot/README.md

 # telegram-bot
-This game named Quess the number
+This game is called "Guess the Number"